ono-otw/ono-otw.github.io/index.md

 - Nice check mark animation
 - Cart Screen: Location isn't a good thing to put under order.
 Instead do an order style or delivery style.
 It could have an 'Add more' option

+**Kylie U.**
+- Good design, easy navigation, clear instructions
+- Easy to make an account
+- Overall easy to use
+- The company would have to be the one to accept the order because if the user has access and accidentally accepts their order, then they would have wasted their money.
+- On the home page it says "replace with 1125 x 2436 image" on the iPhone image"

 ## Extra enhancements
 After implementing the basic functionality, some additional features may include:
 - Expanding to not just food (eg. Art supplies from UH Manoa Bookstore)